 To read endnotes, click on the the note number, then click on the to return to your place in the text.

-There are lots of other examples, of course, but if it is any consolation, it is an age-old problem.
-The Apostle Paul encountered it on his trip to Athens that we have recorded in our lesson.
-Actually, he had not intended to preach there - he only happened to be in Athens waiting to meet up with Silas and Timothy so they could continue on to Corinth on their missionary journey together.
-He made use of his free time by playing tourist, walking through the bustling city and seeing the sights.
+What brings travel and tourism to mind this morning is our lesson from the 17th chapter of Acts.
+The Apostle Paul is in Athens.
+My wife and I were there last year - tourists.
+Paul too.
+He is not there on a mission.
+He was in Athens waiting to meet up with Silas and Timothy so they could continue on to Corinth on their missionary journey together.
+He had some free time, so he made use of it by playing tourist, walking through the bustling city and seeing the sights.
+Just like we did.
 Although a bit tattered and run down at the heels by comparison to its golden age, Athens was still a great university town where important ideas were valued and intellectual curiosity was high.
+We are talking about the home of Socrates and Plato.
 Lots to see and do.

-As Paul made his way around, he could not help noticing the incredible number and variety of religious shrines and temples.
+As Paul made his way around, he could not help noticing the incredible number and variety of religious shrines and temples, the same way I notice churches and cathedrals when I travel.
 It was said that there were more statues of the gods in Athens than in all the rest of Greece put together, and that in Athens it was easier to meet a god than a man.
-(1) Paul looked at these things, not with modern eyes that admire the works of art, but rather through religious eyes that were stunned at the variety.
+(1) Paul looked at these things, not with modern eyes that admire the works of art and antiquity, but rather through religious eyes that were stunned at the variety.
 As we know, Paul was no shrinking violet and, stranger in town or no, all of this religious expression offered him an occasion to expound on his understanding of faith.
 He began in the synagogue then moved out into the marketplace, a venue not only for commerce but for the interchange of ideas.
 In a city like Athens it was not difficult to attract an audience.

 It would be lovely to say that everyone who heard were mesmerized by his message and another 3,000 joined the Christian church that day, just like at Pentecost after Peter's sermon, but such was not the case.
 Some thought what he had to say was just plain nonsense, calling him a "babbler."
 Others apparently thought it was dangerous nonsense, that he was proclaiming "new gods" which just happened to be a capital offense in classical Athens, the very one for which Socrates had been executed.
 Things were beginning to look ominous and he was hauled before the city fathers at the Areopagus to defend what he was preaching.